 This book is different from the Llama Llama series.
 It’s much older, and the rhyming is quite a bit more complex that Llama Llama.
 It’s about a llama trying to figure out who his mama is!
 Very sweet.
 Plus, the Steven Kellogg illustrations are fun.

 I mentioned this one earlier, but it’s a classic!
 Such a fun word play book.
 You can make up actions for the sound-effect-words with 3-4 year olds too.
+This was actually the first book my little girls read at our cute local preschool and they would come home and act it out & play pretend.

 Tips for Reading Word Play & Rhyming Picture Books